 We visited Times Square at 9pm the night prior to New Years Eve.
 I couldn’t believe it when we started walking up the steps to exit the subway, the glow from Times Square looked like it was 12 midday!
 It was so bright it was like daylight!
 It was packed as you can imagine with everyone there for New Year.
 We were standing looking up at the New Years Eve Ball and it started counting down… they were doing a practice run for the next night!
 So effectively we did get to see the Ball Drop, just a day early.
 The Ball Drop has been conducted in Times Square since 1907 and attracts a crowd of a million people every year!

 Times Square is located at the intersection of 7th Ave and Broadway in Midtown, New York City, its often referred to as the ‘centre of the world’.
 Its definitely the heart of Manhattan and a hive of activity.
 There is always something going on.
 Times Square is full of tourists and it’s full of neon, it reminded me a little of Shinjuku in Tokyo with all the advertising boards lit up like a Christmas tree.
 Its also the heart of the Broadway theatre district.
+There are plenty of kid-friendly restaurants in New York and you’ll find plenty around the Times Square area.
+Get there early though as many of them were very busy especially those closest to the theatres.

 We also spent all day at Times Square on New Years day.
 The clean up had already been completed and apart from a little confetti here and there you wouldn’t have even known that a million people had been there the night before.
 We stopped at Hersey World and the kids bought some of there favourite sweets.
 We did some shopping at the Levis Store and had a wander around the Hard Rock Cafe.
 The atmosphere is electric and you don’t really need to do anything in Times Square but experience it!